jessesimpson36/RemindMe/README.md

 # RemindMe
-This is an application that will be able to provide reminders
+This is an application for the sake of practicing push notifications in android dev.